Beginnings and Endings

 in which a traveler lost his way

-loss to gain and back,
+loss to gain back to back;

-the one with a stash of scalps
+the devil with a stash of scalps

-who told me I’d been chosen
+who tells me I’ve been chosen

-and others hadn’t.
+and others haven’t.

 Plea to a friend, to act wisely